espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 .. note::

-    The glitch filter is clocked from APB.
-For the counter not to miss any pulses, the maximum glitch width should be longer than one APB_CLK cycle (usually 12.5 ns if APB equals 80 MHz).
-As the APB frequency would be changed after DFS (Dynamic Frequency Scaling) enabled, which means the filter does not work as expect in that case.
-So the driver installs a PM lock for PCNT unit during the first time you enable the glitch filter.
-For more information related to power management strategy used in PCNT driver, please see :ref:`pcnt-power-management`.
+    The glitch filter operates using the APB clock.
+To ensure the counter does not miss any pulses, the maximum glitch width should be longer than one APB_CLK cycle (typically 12.5 ns if APB is 80 MHz).
+Since the APB frequency can change with Dynamic Frequency Scaling (DFS), the filter may not function as expected in such cases.
+Therefore, the driver installs a power management lock for each PCNT unit.
+For more details on the power management strategy used in the PCNT driver, please refer to :ref:`pcnt-power-management`.

 .. code:: c